MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions.md

 <td align="left">typeSignatureExtension</td>
 <td align="left"><p>new typeSignatureExtension(object, typeSignature, [moduleName], [minVersion], [maxVersion])</p></td>
 <td align="left">1</td>
 <td align="left">A constructor for an object intended to be placed in the array returned from <strong>initializeScript</strong>, this represents an extension of a native type described via a type signature by a JavaScript prototype or ES6 class.
-Such a registration &quot;adds fields&quot; to the debugger's visualization of any type which matches the signature rather than taking it over entirely.
+Such a registration "adds fields" to the debugger's visualization of any type which matches the signature rather than taking it over entirely.
 An optional module name and version can restrict the registration.
-Versions are specified as &quot;1.2.3.4&quot; style strings.</td>
+Versions are specified as "1.2.3.4" style strings.</td>
 </tr>
 <tr class="even">
 <td align="left">typeSignatureRegistration</td>
 <td align="left"><p>new typeSignatureRegistration(object, typeSignature, [moduleName], [minVersion], [maxVersion])</p></td>
 <td align="left">1</td>
 <td align="left">A constructor for an object intended to be placed in the array returned from <strong>initializeScript</strong>, this represents a canonical registration of a JavaScript prototype or ES6 class against a native type signature.
-Such a registration &quot;takes over&quot; the debugger's visualization of any type which matches the signature rather than merely than extending it.
+Such a registration "takes over" the debugger's visualization of any type which matches the signature rather than merely than extending it.
 An optional module name and version can restrict the registration.
-Versions are specified as &quot;1.2.3.4&quot; style strings.</td>
+Versions are specified as "1.2.3.4" style strings.</td>
 </tr>
 <tr class="odd">
 <td align="left">unregisterNamedModel</td>